ThrillStays

 • Multi-tool with chain breaker

-• Spare derailleur hanger (specific to your bike frame)
+• Spare derailleur hanger (specific to your frame — carry two)

 • Quick link for your chain